0DevGuru0/Worker_DataTransfer/README.md

 ### Features:

-1- Transfer data in automatically or manually.
+1- Transfer data in automatically or manually fashion.
 2- Stop operation safely with high rescue disaster.
 3- Interactive user interface with asking question in each steps.
 4- Multilevel promotion system for caching commands.